Telegram vs. WhatsApp: Which Messaging App Should You Use?

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-When it comes to secure, private instant messaging, two heavy-hitting platforms take center stage – Telegram and WhatsApp.
-Both programs are multi-platform messaging systems that allow users to send text messages and distribute files and media globally with a heavy focus on user privacy and security.
+Telegram and WhatsApp are multi-platform messaging systems that allow users to send text messages, files, and media globally with a heavy focus on user privacy and security.
+We think WhatsApp slightly edges out Telegram.

 In this article